ylcdolphin/ylcdolphin/README.md

 ## Past
-I had been a doctoral student aiming at academic career.
-However, I determined to enter the software industry and acquired a M. S. degree instead.
+I had been a doctoral student aiming at an academic career.
+Simultaneously, I have had a chance to do software development in a startup, "Skin Beauty Pal," during my school days.
+The development experience taught me how programming works outside of school.
+Programming was more like Lego used to assemble the system to produce data I needed in my academic studies.
+Instead of the program itself, the data produced is more important.
+However, in the startup, the program itself was a product.
+I needed to optimize the program and ensure it was robust enough and thread-safe.
+In the startup, I also realized that integrating different software components requires delicate communication, especially the I/O data formats and the environment settings.
+After evaluating my passion for keeping on academic research and programming, I determined to acquire a master’s degree first and enter the software industry.

 ## Present
-## Future
+After leaving school, I started my one-year substitute military service until July 2022.
+It was the time when I started to learn about Github.
+I am still collecting and organizing what I can share.
+Besides, I am also learning about container-based development, JS, and Linux system programming.

 <!--
 **ylcdolphin/ylcdolphin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.